\

 In addition to the financial support they receive for their clubs and other service initiatives, students benefit from the real-world experience of participating in a donor-supported program.
 They learn the importance of planning, goal setting, and relationship building when garnering philanthropic support.
 The process goes like this:

-• Student club leaders determine funding needs based on their goals and initiatives for the year and submit a grant application.
+• Student club and community service leaders determine funding needs based on their goals and initiatives for the year and submit a grant application.

 SERVICE INITIATIVES AND CLUBS THAT HAVE BENEFITED FROM PARTNERSHIP PROGRAM FUNDING AND HOW: